 The nearest town is Cahors, one of only 130 sites across France recognized by the French government as une Ville d’Art et d’Histoire for the importance and quality of its heritage.
 West of Cahors, there are flat, valley-bottom vineyards set in dark, rich, red soil.
 To the northwest, one finds a gently undulating countryside of the Bouriane.

 The region’s landscape is diverse and varied.
 Near the village there are dramatic cliffs, prehistoric caves and rocky plateaux (causses).
-In the fields, one may often see ancient bories which are sheep hearders stone huts (see photo to the left).
+In the fields, one may see bories which are ancient sheep hearders stone huts (see photo to the right).